redis/node-redis/README.md

 indicates whether the server is ready for more commands.
 When ready, `node_redis` emits a `ready` event.
 Setting `no_ready_check` to `true` will inhibit this check.
 * `disable_offline_queue`: defaults to `false`.
-By default, if there is no active connection to redis server, commands would be add to queue and will be executed once the connection has been established.
+By default, if there is no active connection to redis server, commands would be added to queue and will be executed once the connection has been established.
 Setting `disable_offline_queue` to `true` will disable this feature and callback will be execute immediately with an error

 ```js